Moniarchy/cagey-goal-viewer/README.md

   - [ ] Add another view, such as goals-as-cards and/or a nicely detailed show page for goals
   - [ ] Impliment review system?
   - [ ] Registered users can upvote or downvote goals
-  - [ ] Registered & anonymous users can review goals (see all pages)
+  - [ ] Registered users can review goals (see all pages)
   - [ ] You can search/filter the full description, potentially in table view

+## User Stories

+- [ ] As a user, I can sort the list of goals.
+- [ ] As a user, I can create a new goal.
+- [ ] As a user, I can edit my own goal.
+- [ ] As a user, I can delete my own goal.
+- [ ] As a user, I can log in via Github.
+- [ ] As a user, I can log out.
 ## REQUIRED

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].